nqminds/Trusted-AI-BOM/packages/docusaurus/docs/working-docs/20-specifications/10-into.md

 TAIBOM creates a standardised ecosystem for describing the nuanced composition of AI systems (versioning) and making contextualised but precise claims about the trustworthiness (attestations) of the system, and its components.

 Our approach is dual strand:
-- Develop the commercial tools for managing AI system lifecycl
+- Develop the commercial tools fo